 To date, the RO membranes are operating efficiently without requiring replacement.
-This project further exhibits the technical capability of Toray to supply and support large scale seawater desalination projects.
+This project further exhibits the technical capability of Toray to supply and support large-scale seawater desalination projects.

-By providing an alternate source of water for human and agricultural consumption, the plant has mitigated various pressures by facilitating the natural regeneration of aquifers while supplying the water demands of the region.
+By providing an alternate water source for human and agricultural consumption, the plant has helped the aquifers naturally regenerate while supplying the region's water demands.